Family Farm to PNG Development Bank – Story of a Didiman – Part Four

 My time in Kundiawa also saw me make a brief foray into the world of journalism.
 Our lounge room was home to the ‘printing press’—a borrowed Gestetner duplicating machine.
 With help from a number of other people, my housemate and I published a number of issues of the Kundiawa Organ, touching on a range of topics of local interest.
 Unfortunately, one article too many touched a little close to the bone and complaints from the manager of the Transport Department led to the demise of this august publication.
 It seems that people being offended is not a recent phenomenon!

-The next installment of my story will take us to a new posting with DASF in the Gulf District, quite different to the Highlands and, as it turned out, the catalyst for a career change to the PNG Development Bank and lots of exciting new experiences and opportunities for us both.
+The next instalment of my story will take us to a new posting with DASF in the Gulf District, quite different to the Highlands and, as it turned out, the catalyst for a career change to the PNG Development Bank and lots of exciting new experiences and opportunities for us both.